 Roast The Ingredients

-Add 1 cup Bengal gram lentils (chana dal) and 1 cup split and skinned black lentils (white urad dal) to a flat, large and wide pan.
+Add 1 cup chana dal and 1 cup white urad dal to a flat, large, and wide pan.

-Dry roast on medium-low heat until they’re golden brown in color and a nutty aroma starts to emit (4-5 minutes).
+Dry roast on medium-low heat until golden brown and a nutty aroma emits (4-5 minutes).
 Stir frequently while roasting.

 Transfer the roasted lentils to a large bowl and set them aside.